Magellanic penguin: Mass mortalities

 In 2008, over 400 penguins were found dead on Rio de Janeiro beaches.
 That year, 100 had also been received by the Niteroi Zoo in an oiled condition and in need of treatment.

 In 2010, 550 penguins were found on Brazil's coastline.
 They were believed to have starved to death.
 In June 2012, higher numbers were recorded, with 742 Magellanic penguins discovered in a decomposed state on the shores of Brazil.
 The causes of death were investigated.
 The birds were young and "natural causes" were assumed.
 Prior to 2010, only roughly 10 dead penguins would be expected to be found ashore in a typical year.

 In early March 2022, 115 penguins were found dead in the coast next to Toltén River, southern Chile.
 Besides the penguins 104 white-chinned petrel, five guanay cormorant, one Chilean dolphin and one South American sea lion were found dead.

 In July 2023, more than 2000 dead penguins were washed up on the shores of Uruguay.
 According to Uruguayan authorities, 90% of these were juveniles without fat reserves and with empty stomachs.
 All carcasses tested negative for avian influenza.
 Other dead seabirds, sea turtles and sea lions were found on the coast of the Maldonado Department.

 Conservation

 The provincial government of Chubut is committed to the creation of a marine protected area in order to protect the penguins and other marine species near the largest Magellanic breeding colony.
 The creation of a marine protected area would likely improve the breeding success of the colonies as well as increase prey availability, reduce foraging distance, and increase feeding frequency.

 In popular culture

 In 2016, videos of a Magellanic penguin who had befriended a Brazilian fisherman went viral.
 The fisherman had found the penguin close to death and covered in oil, and had nursed it back to health.
 In 2024, a movie of the story, My Penguin Friend, was released.

-The Penguin Lessons is a 2024 comedy-drama film that centers around a Magellanic penguin rescued from an oil slick.
+The Penguin Lessons is a 2024 comedy-drama film that centers on a Magellanic penguin rescued from an oil slick.